 a.
 In charismatic circles, this is being used in the context of “getting into a quiet place” in order to “get into the spirit and meditate on the word of God.”

 b.
-These “meditations on the word of God” are, in reality, leading to a “visualization” of spiritual realms through transcendental meditation, and are opening people up to demonic deception and control by bringing them, astrally and through vision (remote viewing), into spiritual places.
+These “meditations on the word of God” are, in reality, leading to a “visualization” of spiritual realms through what is essentially transcendental meditation, and are opening people up to demonic deception and control by bringing them, astrally and through vision (astral travel and remote viewing), into spiritual places.

 ○ They often call these spiritual places “heavenly places.”